primus/primus/README.md

 You can use the `spark.write` method to send data over the socket.
 The data is automatically encoded for you using the `parser` that you've set while creating the Primus server instance.
-This method always returns `true` so back pressure isn't handled.
+This method always returns `true` on success and `false` on failure so back pressure isn't handled.

 ```js
 spark.write({ foo: 'bar' });